Agoric/documentation/main/glossary/README.md

 For example, a realtor has a standard house selling agreement.
 The contract is the code defining how that agreement works.
 When the realtor has a new house to sell, they instantiate a new instance of their standard contract for that specific property.
 If they have ten houses for sale, they have ten different contract instances.

+## CreatorInvitation

+An invitation returned by `startInstance()` that the contract instance creator can use.
+It is usually used in contracts where the creator immediately sells something (auctions, swaps, etc.).

+## dIBC

+Dynamic version of the [Inter-Blockchain Communication](#ibc) protocol.
+See [here](https://github.com/Agoric/agoric-sdk/blob/master/packages/SwingSet/docs/networking.md) for more details.

+## E()

 ## ERTP
 *Electronic Rights Transfer Protocol* is a uniform way of transferring tokens and other digital assets, both [fungible](#fungible) and [non-fungible](#non-fungable), in JavaScript.
 All kinds of digital assets